AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/add-modules/configure-a-modules-settings.md

    For information on mapping, see [Mapping overview](/help/workfront-fusion/get-started-with-fusion/understand-fusion/mapping-overview.md).

-   For information about the different item data types [!DNL Workfront Fusion] can recognize (such as date, number, and text), see [Item data types in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md).
+   For information about the different item data types [!DNL Workfront Fusion] can recognize (such as date, number, and text), see [Item data types](/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md).

    >[!NOTE]
    >